 - Clearing associated with construction of the proposed transmission lines could result in a small amount of localized siltation. - Trees would not be permitted to grow within the transmission line ROW or to a determined height adjacent to the ROW that would endanger the transmission line or structures.
-Where the ROW would traverse forested areas, this would cause a change in the visual character of the immediate area. - Clearing and construction would result in the disruption and/or loss of some plant and wildlife, and the permanent loss of about 85 acres of forested habitat. - Any burning of cleared material would result in some short-term air pollution. - ROW construction would involve tree clearing and conversion of 5.38 acres of forested wetland to emergent or scrub-shrub wetland habitat. - The proposed substation and transmission lines would result in minor, long-term visual effects on the landscape in the immediate local area.
+Where the ROW would traverse forested areas, this would cause a change in the visual character of the immediate area. - Clearing and construction would result in the disruption and/or loss of some plant and wildlife, and the permanent loss of about 85 acres of forested habitat. - ROW construction would involve tree clearing and conversion of 5.38 acres of forested wetland to emergent or scrub-shrub wetland habitat.

+• The proposed substation and transmission lines would result in minor, long-term visual effects on the landscape in the immediate local area.